eficode-academy/azure-devops-fundamentals-wiki/Exercises/2_Managing_work.md

     <details>
       <summary>Hint</summary>

     Create a query to show the columns `Created Date`, and `State Change Date` or `Closed Date` for tickets that are `Done done`.
     </details>

 3. What is our change failure rate?
-How many tickets have been `Done done`, but are not currently?
+How many tickets have been `Done done`, but are not currently in that state?

     <details>
       <summary>Hint</summary>